SuperHuman12/UnikoinGold-UKG-Contract/README.md

 ### Participant Claim
 - **This contract will collect no funds**.
 All funds will have been collected prior to the deployment of this contract
 - 200 million total tokens distributed between presale and sale participants
-    - These tokens are initially sent to the contract in order to create all 1B tokens
-        - This is done because if a participant were to lose their key, there would never be 1B tokens created
 - Both sale and presale participants will have their balances checked by the proxy contract that is already on the blockchain
 - Sale participants will receive their tokens immediately upon calling a function to claim them